meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

     assert [1, 1, 3, 3, 5] == bubble_sort([1, 3, 1, 3, 5])
 ```

+Example based testing is a workhorse that most testing activities resolves and will continue to resolve around.
+But what about

 ## Property based testing
 While great and simple, testing examples does just that: tests examples that we have come up with!
 What if we want to test hundreds (or millions) of test cases, possibly ones we could never dream of coming up with ourselves?